15 credits for 20 students.Coordinator: Hadley Kruczek-Aaron

 **Resides in First-Year Experience, Bowman West.

 Do you dig archaeology?
 SUNY Potsdam offers an archaeology minor and a major, combining courses in geology, anthropology, and art history.
-This FIG is an excellent introduction.
+This FIG is an excellent introduction to archaeology.

 This survey of world prehistory illustrates the varied perspectives and techniques of archaeology.
 Case studies highlight ancient places and the people who lived in them.
 Satisfies General Education XC requirement.